ElryWeeb/Controld-Updater/README.md

 <a name="how">How to Use the App</a>
 - Install the App
-- Enter your API Key and your Resolver ID for the Device in the Settings
+- Enter your API Key and your Resolver ID for the Device in the Settings#
+- Restart the App
 - Click on the Update Button
 - Done